indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

 - **On-Chain Requirements:** None.
 This is an off-chain authentication action.

-### User Story 2: User approves the transaction to stake SOL in a vault to begin a study streak
+### User Story 2: User approves the transaction to initialize a vault with SOL to begin a study streak

 - **Potential On-Chain Requirements:**
-  - A `stake` function on the vault program that accepts a SOL transfer.
+  - An `initialize` function on the vault program that accepts a SOL transfer.
   - It must create a vault PDA (Program Derived Address) seeded with the user's public key and a deck identifier.
-  - The PDA must store the `user_pubkey`, `stake_amount`, `start_timestamp`,
+  - The PDA must store the `user_pubkey`, `initial_deposit_amount`,
-    a `streak_target` (e.g., 30 days), `last_check_in_timestamp`, and a
+    `start_timestamp`, a `streak_target` (e.g., 30 days),
-    `streak_counter`.
+    `last_check_in_timestamp`, and a `streak_counter`.

 ### User Story 3: User performs a daily on-chain check-in

 - **Potential On-Chain Requirements:**
   - A `checkIn` function on the vault program.
   - Must verify that the time since `last_check_in_timestamp` is within the allowed daily window (e.g., between 20 and 48 hours) to prevent spamming and allow for a grace period.
   - If the check-in is valid, it updates `last_check_in_timestamp` and increments the `streak_counter`.

-### User Story 4: After the study streak is complete, the user withdraws their staked SOL
+### User Story 4: After the study streak is complete, the user withdraws their deposited SOL

 - **Potential On-Chain Requirements:**
   - A `withdraw` function on the vault program.
   - Must verify that the `streak_counter` meets the `streak_target`.
-  - If successful, it transfers the staked SOL from the vault PDA back to the user's wallet and closes the PDA account.
+  - If successful, it transfers the deposited SOL from the vault PDA back to the user's wallet and closes the PDA account.

 ### User Story 5: User mints their NFT credential